flare-labs-ltd/fasset-bots/README.md

 yarn test:unit
 ```

 The above tests mock the f-asset's asset manager contract.
 For non-mocked contracts, there is an integration test, using forked coston network.
-It requires a private key corresponding to address `0x88278079a62db08fEb125f270102651BbE8F9984` to be logged into `.env` file under the key `DEPLOYER_PRIVATE_KEY`.
+It requires a private key corresponding to address `0x88278079a62db08fEb125f270102651BbE8F9984` to be logged into `.env` file under the key `GOVERNANCE_PRIVATE_KEY`.
 With this, first fork the network in one terminal
 ```sh
 yarn fork
 ```